SudoSharma/bimpm_implementation/README.md

         research : bool, flag
             Run experiments on medium dataset (default is False). travis : bool, flag
-            Run tests on small dataset (default is False) batch_size : int, optional
+            Run tests on small dataset (default is False). experiment : str, optional
+            Name of the current experiment (default is '0.0'). batch_size : int, optional
             Number of examples in one iteration (default is 64). char_input_size : int, optional